 Moving Around the Town

-Scilla is small town and the main attraction here is the beach front.
+Scilla is a small town and the main attraction is the beach front.
 This part of the town can be easily explored on foot.
-During the summer months, dozens of tourists can be seen strolling around leisurely along the beaches.
-During weekends the locals are often seen walking around the beaches in the evenings.
-Visitors can also use the public buses that operate in the town.
+During the summer months, dozens of tourists can be seen strolling around leisurely along the beaches and during the weekends you can also meet the locals, mainly in the evenings.
+Visitors can also use the public buses that operate in town.
 Those who have their own cars can also drive around the town easily; there are several parking lots so parking is generally not a problem except for in the peak tourist seasons.